textcreationpartnership/A03632/README.md

 ##Content Summary##

 #####Front#####
-A godly Confession
-and Protestacion
-of the christian fayth, made and set furth by Ihon Hooper, wheri

 1. To the Most vertuous
 and myghtie Prynce, Edward the sixt our mooste redoubted soueraygne Lorde, Kynge of